stanislawbartkowski/CivilizationEngine/README.md

 Number of units (Hut or Villages) and detailed list of discovered resources.
 In this example:
 One Hut and Spy discovered

-## executeCommand(token,actionname,row,col,jsparam)
-* Parameters
-  * token : Returned by REGISTERGAME
-  * action : Command to execute: SETCAPITAL, SETSITY, SPENDPRODUCTION
-  * row,col : Square position identyfying the object.
-Depends on the action.
-For instance: SETCITY - square where city is supposed to be built
-  * jsparam : Additional parameter in JSON format.
-Depends on the action.
-For instance: STARTMODE - fugures or armies to move moved.
-Null if parameter is not required.
-* Result: if null then command executed succesfully.
-If not null, the command failed and the result contains failure description
-* Usage example: executeCommand("secret token","SETCITY",2,2,null)
-* Description: Executes command and moves game from one state to another.
-After success call getData(GETBOARDGAME) to receive current game state.

-## itemizeCommand(token,command)
-* Parameters: token and command name
-* Returns: List of possible parameters for the command.
-The content depends on a particular command
-* Usage example: val l : String = itemizeCommand("secret token","SETCAPITAL")
-* Description: Returns more detailed information.
-For instance: if the command is SETCAPITAL the command will return a list of all points where the capital can be built.
-Can be used by user interface to customize screen.

-# executeCommand format

-## SENDPRODUCTION,HARVESTRESOURCE
-* executeCommand(token,"SENDPRODUCTION",row,col,jsparam: { "row" : int, "col" : int })
-* executeCommand(token,"HARVESTRESOURCE",row,col,jsparam: { "row" : int, "col" : int })
-* Parameters
-  * row,col : city position where production is to be sent
-  * jsparam : scout square coordinates to be harvested
-* Usage example:
-  * executeCommand("secret token","SENDPRODUCTION",2,2,"{"row" : 5, "col" : 3})
-  * Send production from square (5,3) to city/capital (2,2)

 ## UNDOSENDPRODUCTION
 * executeCommand(token,"UNDOSENDPRODUCTION",row,col,jsparam : jsparam: { "row" : int, "col" : int })